Reider2k20/TP-KB-231-Kyrylo-Borynos/README.md

 # 2024-11-14
 add a floader topic_06 |
 add solution for task1 and task2 |
-add 2 new versions of task1 to the topic_05 floader
+add 2 new versions of task1 to the topic_05 floader |
+update report file

 # 2024-10-31
 add a floader topic_05 |